famiu/feline.nvim/USAGE.md

   Default: `true` if component's icon is set to `''`, `false` otherwise.
 - `padding` (boolean): This setting determines if and how the mode name is padded.
 Note that this configuration is only valid when `show_mode_name` is `true` or if the component's icon is set to `''`.
 The value of this option can be either set to `false` to disable padding or be one of `'left'`, `'center'` or `'right'`.<br>
   Default: `false`

+### Position

+The `position` provider can take a `padding` provider option, which may be either `true` or `false` and will determine whether the position numbers are padded with spaces or not.

 ### File Info